 NAT requires a fair amount of bookkeeping, changing IP and port addresses, and then computing new packet checksum.
 Routers have no trouble keeping up with WAN connections of a few megabits per second.
-If you are blessed with really fast broadband connection say 100 Mbps make sure router is up to the task.
+If you are blessed with fast broadband connection say 100 Mbps or faster make sure the router is up to the task.

-NAT translation table size limits the maximum number of simultaneous sessions router is able to maintain.
-This limit does not affect normal Internet usage.
+NAT translation table size limits the maximum number of simultaneous sessions a router is able to maintain.
+This limit does not affect normal internet usage.
 However when Peer-to-Peer (P2P) protocols are used the large number of simultaneous sessions may overwhelm a low-end router.